andreashuber69/kiss-worker/README.md

   </a>
 </p>

-Provides one of the simplest ways to offload work onto a worker thread in the browser, in under 2kB of additional chunk size!
+Provides one of the simplest ways to run a function on a worker thread in the browser, in under 2kB of additional chunk size!

+## Features

+- Full [TypeScript](https://typescriptlang.org) support with best achievable type safety for all client code
+- Fully transparent marshalling of arguments, return values **and** `Error` objects
+- Sequentialization of simultaneous calls with a FIFO queue
+- Support for synchronous and asynchronous worker functions
+- Automated tests for >99% of the code
+- Reporting of incorrectly implemented worker functions

 ## Prerequisites